 - Place lamps near corners so that the light can reflect off two walls.
 This will increase the lighting in the room without increasing the cost.

-What are your favorite energy-saving tricks?
+What are your favorite power bill lowering tricks?

 Let us know in the comments!